hmrserver/Obsidian/README.md

 4. Change the default settings to your personalization
 5. Make sure, you located the files correctly.
 Ex. ("themes/Obsidian/images/bg.jpg")
 6. I can't explain much for more details.
 Just try save and see your own result :).

-**NOTE!!!!** : Since, This is still in BETA stage.
-You may need to check out everytime when you got time.
-We won't releasing version.
-So to get latest version.
-Always keep checking this repository.
-Report any problem in this github issues.
-But, you can also join our discord channel to talk more about this or for giving us feedbacks!
-Enjoy.